 I was a regular visitor to the Devonshire Park Theatre in Eastbourne where we used to go on holiday.
 Lots of comedies and murder mysteries and waiting at the stage door afterwards for signatures.

 I watched adaptations of the classics on TV and regular favourites such as The Lone Ranger, Quatermass and Z Cars, moving on to the gritty The Wednesday Play series, with directors and playwrights such as Dennis Potter, John Hopkins and Ken Loach.
 And of course there was Crossroads which ran from 1964-85.
 How could a Brummie not watch that!
 Everyone knew someone connected to the soap.

 I had my first rejection letter at sixteen from the BBC for a TV play I wrote about a love affair with a jazz trumpeter.
 There wasn’t much plot from what I remember but loads of atmosphere and music and an unhappy ending.
 I think I was ahead of my time.
 Later in my writing career, I had a couple of monologues performed on stage and a radio play on RTE, and many rejections from the BBC for my radio sitcoms.
 Still open to offers.

-I write mainly short stories and articles for magazines.
-I moved into local history when I was commissioned to write some books using images from the Francis Frith Archives.
-I saw an advert in Amateur Photographer asking for anyone with local knowledge to write captions for some of their Wiltshire images – and it turned into a bigger job.
+I write articles for magazines, short stories and some poetry.
+I moved into local history when I was commissioned to write books about towns based on images from the Francis Frith Archives.

 My Wiltshire books published by Francis Frith include: West Wiltshire Towns; Calne Living Memories; Devizes, Town & City Memories series; Trowbridge, a History & Celebration; and Walk Around Historic Trowbridge).
 The Little Book of Wiltshire was published by The History Press in 2013.